Jim Hopper (Stranger Things): Season 4

 Hopper is revealed to have survived the explosion beneath Starcourt Mall, only to be captured by the Russians and sent to a prison camp in Kamchatka.
 During his captivity, Hopper bribes and, later, befriends a guard, Dmitri Antonov, through whom he sends Joyce a note indicating he is alive.
-Antonov instructs Joyce and Murray to pay $40,000 USD to smuggler Yuri Ismaylov in Alaska in exchange for passage to Russia.
+Antonov instructs Joyce and Murray to pay $40,000 USD to smuggler Yuri Ismaylov in Alaska in exchange for passage to the Soviet Union.
 Hopper manages to briefly escape the prison camp, but Yuri is revealed to have betrayed him and Antonov to the Russians for a larger profit, resulting in his recapture.

 Hopper is imprisoned alongside Antonov, and learns that they will be fed to a Demogorgon that the Russians have in captivity.
 Recalling that the creature's weakness is fire, Hopper pockets a lighter and some vodka from a guard, and uses it to create a flaming spear with which he holds back the Demogorgon as it slaughters most of the other prisoners.
 Joyce and Murray infiltrate the prison and open a door that allows Hopper and Antonov to escape.
 Hopper and Joyce reunite and finally admit their romantic feelings for one another.
 However, the group finds more creatures from the Upside Down under study inside the prison.
 Hopper calls one of Owens' agents and learns that Eleven and her friends are facing another threat from the Upside Down in Hawkins.
 Hopper, Joyce and Murray kill the other creatures in the prison to weaken the Upside Down's "hive mind" and give the kids an advantage, while Antonov convinces Yuri to fly them home.
 Two days later, Hopper reunites with Eleven and the others in Hawkins, but they notice the Upside Down beginning to invade the town.

 Reception

-The character and Harbour's performance have received critical acclaim.
+The character and Harbour's performance was positively received.
 In a review of the second season for RogerEbert.com, critic Brian Tallerico praised Harbour's performance, saying "David Harbour is even better this year than he was last, particularly in the final episode."
 Fans also praised the new look of Hopper.